Gayming Magazine

-Gayming Magazine are a British, UK-based online LGBTQ video gaming magazine.
-They are the first video gaming website dedicated to the LGBTQ community.The site was launched in June 2019 with the aim of connecting the LGBTQ and video gaming communities, and has launched virtual Pride events.
-In 2021, the magazine hosted the world's first LGBTQ+ gaming awards ceremony, Gayming Awards, with the most recent event having taken place in 2022.
+Gayming Magazine is a British online LGBTQ video gaming magazine.
+The first video gaming website dedicated to the LGBTQ community, the site was launched in June 2019 with the aim of connecting the LGBTQ and video gaming communities, and has launched virtual Pride events.
+In 2021, the magazine hosted the world's first LGBTQ+ gaming awards ceremony, Gayming Awards.

-In September 2021, Gayming Magazine changed its logo, which moves away from the purely video game-inspired one that launched the magazine in 2019, and updated its mission statement.
-The logo was developed by queer artist Emma Ensley and will be seen in a multitude of ways as the magazine progresses.

-After being appointed Deputy Editor in 2019, Aimee Hart now takes on the mantle of Editor-in-Chief, with a mission to drive the magazine forward broadening out from just video games and becoming the home of queer geek culture.

-Gayming Magazine are also debuting their event Gayming LIVE Online in 2022, which aims to bring video games, drag artists and queer culture under one virtual roof.
+Gayming Magazine debuted its event Gayming LIVE Online in 2022, which aims to bring together video games, drag artists and queer culture.

 History

 Gayming Magazine was revealed at the London Games Festival in April 2019.
 According to founder Robin Gray, the LGBTQ+ community had been a niche of the video gaming community, and they wanted to celebrate that and bring the two communities closer together.
 The site was launched in June.
 In September, the site was nominated for a Women in Games Advocacy award.
 A live event, Gayming Live, was run between 30 September and 5 October, which featured LGBTQ+ gaming artists and journalists, and writers from Fusebox Games offered writing tips.
 Within its first year it was reported to have a readership of 17,000.

 During Summer 2020, Gayming Magazine hosted DIGIPRIDE 2020, a digital Pride event, emphasising the importance of getting through the COVID-19 pandemic and noting that normal Pride events were being cancelled.
+DIGIPRIDE then became an annual staple for the next 4 years.
 The site was nominated for another Women in Games award in September 2020.

+Gayming LIVE was an online convention concept launched in 2022 and held subsequently in 2023 and 2024.
+Each year saw a multi-day program of streamed events.
+The concept was retired in 2024 as a result in the downturn of the gaming economy and a withdrawal of key sponsorships.